Healthcare students

 • a means-tested Exceptional Support Fund of up to £3,000 (for students in exceptional hardship, this is subject to eligibility and assessment).

-Please note, this additional funding is not available to students doing the BSc (Hons) Social Work, BSc Sports Rehabilitation, BSc Optometry or the Health Professions Foundation programme during the foundation year.
+This additional funding is not available to students doing the BSc Social Work, BSc Sports Rehabilitation, BSc Optometry or the Health Professions Foundation programme during the foundation year.
+This fund is not available to international or offshore students.

 Student Finance England funded students